New scientific study on intraligamentary anaesthesia in equine dentistry

 Read more

-Extraction of a broken canine
+Extraction of a broken canine on a horse

-Extraction of a broken canine
+Extraction of a broken canine on a horse

 When a canine tooth is removed, a mucoperiostal flap is usually created, after which a portion of the surrounding alveolar bone is removed.
 When the tooth has been prepared free and sufficiently mobilized, it can be removed.